 |---|---|---|---|

-| iPhone 16 Pro (3×) | 460 | 163 px | 54 pt |
+| iPhone 16 pro (3×) | 460 | 163 px | 54 pt |

-| iPad Pro M4 (2×) | 264 | 93 px | 47 pt |
+| iPad pro M4 (2×) | 264 | 93 px | 47 pt |

-| 27" 4K Monitor (1×) | 163 | 58 px | 58 px |
+| 27" 4K reveal (1×) | 163 | 58 px | 58 px |

-| Industrial 10" 1080p (1×) | 220 | 78 px | 78 px |
+| Business 10" 1080p (1×) | 220 | 78 px | 78 px |

-| 27" 8K Monitor (1×) | 326 | 116 px | 116 px |
+| 27" 8K display (1×) | 326 | 116 px | 116 px |

-The Conversion Reference Every Designer Should Pin
+The Conversion Reference every fashion designer ought to Pin

 | PPI | Pixel Pitch (µm) | 1 px (mm) | 8 px (mm) | 44 px (mm) | 48 px (mm) |